The Team

 COMPETITION

 UCET is a part of the Intercollegiate Horse Show Association (IHSA) riding in hunt seat equitation on the flat and over fences, reining, and western horsemanship.
-UCET competes in Zone 6, region 3 within the IHSA, showing against Xavier University, University of Kentucky, Morehead State University, Midway College, Ohio University Southern, University of Louisville, Northern Kentucky University, and Marshall University.
+UCET competes in Zone 6, region 3 within the IHSA, showing against Xavier University, University of Kentucky, University of Louisville, Morehead State University, Midway College, Georgetown College, and Northern Kentucky University.

 In order to be eligible to compete within the IHSA, students must be enrolled full-time at any college within the University of Cincinnati system carrying a current load of twelve credit hours or more.
 Due to IHSA rules, only undergraduate students can compete.
 Graduate students who competed within IHSA during their undergraduate study can compete within the IHSA alumni division.